avrilcoghlan/LittleBookofRBioinformatics/src/chapter4.rst

 bioinformatics libraries:

-#. nucleotideSubstitutionMatrix() in the Biostrings library for
+#. nucleotideSubstitutionMatrix() in the Biostrings package for
    making a nucleotide scoring matrix
-#. pairwiseAlignment() in the Biostrings library for making a
+#. pairwiseAlignment() in the Biostrings package for making a
    global alignment between two sequences
-#. c2s() in the SeqinR library for converting a sequence stored in
+#. c2s() in the SeqinR package for converting a sequence stored in
    a vector to a string of characters

 Links and Further Reading